Please note this event has now passed. You can read the event write up and watch the event video here.

-Economists Haizhou Huang (Managing Director and Management Committee Member at China International Capital Corporation Limited) and Patrick Bolton (Professor of Finance and Economics and Imperial College London) will visit London Business School to lead a discussion on, equity capital, fiscal policy and the Economic Development of China based on their recent title, Money Capital: New Monetary Principles for a More Prosperous Society.
-Richard Portes, Professor of Economics at London Business School will be the moderator for this discussion.
+Economists Haizhou Huang (Managing Director and Management Committee Member at China International Capital Corporation Limited) and Patrick Bolton (Professor of Finance and Economics and Imperial College London) visited London Business School to lead a discussion on, equity capital, fiscal policy and the Economic Development of China based on their recent title, Money Capital: New Monetary Principles for a More Prosperous Society.
+Richard Portes, Professor of Economics at London Business School, served as the moderator for this discussion.
+James Dow, Professor of Finance at London Business School, opened the event, Anna Pavlova, Professor of Finance at the school, provided closing remarks.

 The principle concept of this book considers that fiat money represents the equity capital of a nation, while the cost of inflation mirrors the dilutions faced by the shareholders.
 The authors explore two central questions: How does money flow into the economy, and what is it used to purchase?
 The book presents a comprehensive framework that links the real economy with its monetary counterpart, emphasising the critical role of the banking sector and debt.